-Google Cloud Messaging is not a new term for application development companies.
+Google Cloud Messaging is not a new term for mobile application development companies.
 Google launched GCM in June 2012.
 It was developed to deliver notification data or information from servers to applications and the web at zero cost.
 Google deprecated it on 10 April 2018 and finally removed the GCM server, and related client APIs on 29 May 2019.

 Google has now launched an improved push notification solution – Firebase Cloud Messaging.
 If you want to migrate from deprecated GCM to FCM and hire a firebase company for the same purpose, before that, let’s get an overview of FCM.